Incremental, cacheable builds for large Javascript monorepos. Uses Bazel

 jazelle purge && jazelle install

-script does not run other tools (e.g. lint). - If you ran a command that is not documented in
+script does not run other tools (e.g. lint).bazel --help

 ), try running the Bazel-enabled equivalent (jazelle run lint